kvark/slides/md/ProcessingShaders.md

 https://therealmjp.github.io/posts/shader-permutations-part1/

-> t's true that D3D12 and Vulkan both provide mechanisms for manual caching of PSO's by the application, however these APIs tend to be complex and still don't help your "first boot" loading times.
+> It's true that D3D12 and Vulkan both provide mechanisms for manual caching of PSO's by the application, however these APIs tend to be complex and still don't help your "first boot" loading times.

 ---